ongunt/Basketball-Player-Statistics-using-AWS-EKS-and-CI-CD/README.md

-## Udacity Cloud Nanodegree Capstone
+## Basketball Player Statistics API Deployment using EKS and CircleCI

 This project aims to deploy a REST API using AWS EKS and automatize it by creating a pipeline using CircleCI.
+The CI\CD enironment will include pushing the built Docker container(s) to the Docker repository and deploying these Docker container(s) to a small Kubernetes cluster.
+For my Kubernetes cluster I used AWS Kubernetes as a Service.
+To deploy my Kubernetes cluster, I used Cloudformation and ran these from within Circle CI as an independent pipeline.

 Basic requirements for this project are:
 - AWS IAM credentials (Access Key, Secret Access Key)
 - An AMI (Ubuntu Server 22.04.1 LTS 32bit, T2.micro instance with every other setting being default)